kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 └── AUTOIMPORTED_subprocessj-0.1.0.jar
 ```

+>The exact version number of the jars may change in future.
+Please regard this as an example.

-These are downloaded from the [Maven Central Repositry](https://mvnrepository.com/).
+All of these jar files are downloaded from the [Maven Central Repositry](https://mvnrepository.com/).
 These are required to run the "Visual Testing" code in your new project in Katalon Studio locally.

 >If you are going to push this project into Git repository, you should write the `.gitignore` file so that it ignores the `Drivers/` directory.